-For the past four years the Grade 6 students have hosted their own Market Day to raise funds.
-The money raised is split between; A charity of the Grade 6’s choice and a school project chosen by the students that is left as a legacy from the grade level.
+For the past four years the Year 6 students have hosted their own Market Day to raise funds.
+The money raised is split between; A charity of the Year 6’s choice and a school project chosen by the students that is left as a legacy from the grade level.
 Please enjoy reading a student reflection about our 2019 Market Day.

 The Energy Breakthrough is an exciting program designed to provide opportunities for students, teachers, parents and local industry to work together to design and construct a vehicle, a machine or innovation in technology that will represent an energy breakthrough.
 School groups work throughout the year to design, build and test vehicles or machines within detailed specifications.
 It requires a team effort and an across-the-curriculum approach.
 These groups then bring their vehicles and machines to Maryborough in November, for a huge celebration in which they can demonstrate and trial them in action.